 ROCF IV commenced offering up to \$50 million of bonds pursuant to an offering statement qualified with the SEC on January 29, 2020.
-The initial closing in ROCF IV's offering occurred on February 21, 2020, with approximately \$5.83 million of bonds remaining to be sold, as of the date of this report.
-ROCF IV is selling bonds in four series, two maturing on June 30, 2023 ("ROCF IV Series A") and the other two maturing on June 30, 2026 ("ROCF IV Series B").
-As with ROCF II and ROCF III, each ROCF IV Series A Bond will renew automatically for another two year term and each ROCF IV Series B Bond will renew automatically for another five year term, at their respective maturities indefinitely, unless otherwise elected by the bondholder or ROCF IV.
+The initial closing in ROCF IV's offering occurred on February 21, 2020.
+The final closing in ROCF IV's offering occurred on August 20, 2020, with all \$50 million of bonds being sold.
+ROCF IV sold bonds in four series, two maturing on June 30, 2023 ("ROCF IV Series A") and the other two maturing on June 30, 2026 ("ROCF IV Series B").
+As with ROCF II and ROCF III, each ROCF IV A Bond will renew automatically for another two-year term and each ROCF IV Series B Bond will renew automatically for another five-year term, at their respective maturities indefinitely, unless otherwise elected by the bondholder or ROCF IV.
 As such, ROCF IV also has an indefinite life with no global liquidity event expected.
-Each successive maturity date should viewed as a periodic liquidity event and the first such event has not yet been reached.
-As of December 31, 2019, ROCF IV had not commenced operations.
+Each successive maturity date should be viewed as a periodic liquidity event and the first such event has not yet been reached.